 Visit Aboriginal art galleries

 Australian Aboriginal art is the oldest ongoing art tradition in the world.
 Early Aboriginal stories and culture were expressed in rock carvings, body painting and ground designs.
-In 1971 a schoolteacher, Geoffrey Bardon, saw the impermanent art being creating just north-west of Alice Spring at Papunya.
-He introduced paints and canvas to the community and many locals began taking advantage of these new, Western mediums.
-Today artworks are displayed in galleries across Alice Springs, such as the Papunya Tula gallery, owned and directed by traditional Aboriginal people from the Western Desert.
-Explore the galleries lining Todd Mall, a pedestrian-only shopping strip in the centre of town, or visit the collection at the Araluen Arts Centre.
-The Tjanpi Desert Weavers is a social enterprise that takes basket weaving to the next level.
+In the 1970s, paints and canvas were introduced to the community and many locals began taking advantage of these new, Western mediums.
+Explore galleries lining Todd Mall such as the Papunya Tula gallery, owned and directed by traditional Aboriginal people, or visit the Araluen Arts Centre, which includes works by one of the most famous Aboriginal artists, Albert Namatjira.
+Head to the Tjanpi Desert Weavers shop in town for woven baskets, jewellery and sculptures handmade by local artisans.

 Start your day in the town’s pedestrian-only main street, Todd Mall, and grab breakfast at one of the bustling cafés.
 The trendy Cafe Uccello offers homemade cannoli and nutritious breakfast bowls in an Instagrammable pink setting.
 Then take a stroll through the historic Olive Pink Botanic Gardens and admire the native flora before grabbing a bite at the onsite eatery, Bean Tree Cafe.
 For an afternoon tipple, head to Alice Springs Brewing Co to sample locally produced craft beer.
 Complete your culinary adventure with a three-course barbecue dinner at Earth Sanctuary Alice Springs.
 You'll be awed by the blanket of stars that hang overhead, as well as the insight into ecology, culture and astronomy offered by your hosts.